josdejong/jsoneditor/docs/api.md

   Optional object with options.
 Available options:

   - `{function} change`
     Set a callback method triggered when the contents of the JSONEditor change.
 Called without parameters.
+Will only be triggered on changes made by the user, not in case of programmatic changes via the functions `set` or `setText`.
   - `{function} editable`
     Set a callback method to determine whether individual nodes are editable or read-only.
 Only applicable when option `mode` is `tree`.
 The callback is invoked as `editable(node)`, where `node` is an object `{field: string, value: string, path: string[]}`.
 The function must either return a boolean value to set both the nodes field and value editable or read-only, or return an object `{field: boolean, value: boolean}`.
   - `{function} error`